IPA_MOD(3) IPA_MOD(3)

 module. thresholdno is an ordinal number of the threshold in

 the rule, threshold_name is a its name.
-Only data, rule_name and
+Only data, rule_name

-expect that st_init_rule was called before for a threshold's
+not expect that st_init_rule was called before for a threshold's

 rule.
 If a threshold's rule uses this module too, then